earthly/website/blog/_posts/2022-07-19-analyze-amzndata-pyth.md

  - Pandas
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We simplify and speed up software building with containerization.
-Working with Python and Pandas for data analysis?
-Earthly can be a game-changer for your CI tests!
-[Give it a try](/).**
+**Discover the intricacies of Amazon data analysis in this article.
+If you're passionate about data and Python scripting, Earthly can refine your toolchain.
+[Master it with Earthly](/).**

 How much have you spent on Amazon?
 Well, that's a kind of interesting question to find an answer to.
 And it's the type of question I like to answer using Python.